statopt/static-optimizer-wp/readme.txt

 == Support ==

 Bugs?
 Suggestions?
-If you want a faster response contact us through our website's contact form at https://statopt.com and not through the support tab of this plugin or WordPress forums.
+If you want a faster response contact us through our website's contact form at https://statopt.com and not through the support tab of this plugin or WordPress forums for a faster response.

 = Author =